rsh/rockbox-themes/README.md

 - [ ] Put screenshots in the README.
 - [ ] Once the theme stabilizes, submit it to the Rockbox website.
+- [ ] The smallest text in the theme is fuzzy.
+Find an alternative font to replace 15-VictorMono that looks sharper, doesn't require anti-aliasing at such a small size.

 ## WPS